lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 ### Why do this
- You want to scale your analysis using Google Pipelines (also called Genomics) API
+ Scale your analysis using Google Pipelines (also called Genomics) API

  [![gcp-pipelines-api](/images/gcp-pipelines-api.png)]()

 ### What is this
- - Use Google Pipelines API to orchestrate scalable genomic analysis running Compute Engine **without** manually configuring scaling of your compute cluster
+ - USE Google Pipelines API to orchestrate scalable genomic analysis running Compute Engine **without** manually configuring scaling of your compute cluster
- - Use Cloud Storage + Pipelines API + BigQuery to create serverless end-to-end scalable genomic analysis jobs
+ - USE Cloud Storage + Pipelines API + BigQuery to create serverless end-to-end scalable genomic analysis jobs

 ### Key considerations
  - This is a serverless solution because you work with services or API endpoints and you do NOT configure or manage VMs or containers